aherbert/gdsc-smlm/docs/index.rst

    * - :ref:`fitting_plugins:Spot Finder (Series)`
      - Identifies candidate maxima in a folder of images.

+   * - :ref:`fitting_plugins:Spot Finder (Preview)`
+     - Shows an interactive view of the candidates that will be identified in an image.

    * - :ref:`fitting_plugins:Fit Maxima`
      - Performs PSF fitting on candidate maxima.

    * - :ref:`fitting_plugins:Gaussian Fit`
-     - Allows interactive identification of maxima and 2D Gaussian fitting .
+     - Allows interactive identification of maxima using filters and 2D Gaussian fitting.

+   * - :ref:`fitting_plugins:Fail Count Manager`
+     - Provides analysis of the fail count settings used in the ``Peak Fit`` plugin.

+   * - :ref:`fitting_plugins:Spot Fit Tool`
+     - Allows interactive fitting of clicked spots on an image.

+.. index:: results plugins

 Results plugins
 ---------------